Postage stamp demonetization

 The demonetization of postage and revenue stamps is the process by which the stamps are rendered no longer valid.
 In general, stamp demonetization is a rare event, since any unused stamp is effectively equivalent to its face value, and there is no financial disadvantage if postal customers use old stamps on their mail.
 Demonetization chiefly occurs in connection with major upheavals in the postal system, such as a transfer from one country to another, or currency changes, such as decimalisation, or a change of government.
 The process of exchanging millions or billions of stamps in the public's hands, plus that of exchanging post office stock, is usually complicated and difficult, and offers much interest for students of postal history.

 There are typically two parts to the process; first, the exchange of unused stamps for new ones of equivalent value.
 This normally occurs at post offices, with patrons bringing in their old stamps.
 The second part is the handling of mail with stamps already on it.
 Uncancelled letters, such as those dropped in mailbox, will get a grace period, ending at roughly the same time as the exchange of old stamps.
 Cancelled letters already in the mailstream may be accepted for a longer period, since remote post offices may not yet have exchanged their stamps, and sometimes there may be delays within the postal system itself.

 Eurozone

 In the Eurozone, some countries have demonetized stamps denominated in the old currency while others have not.
 The countries where pre-euro stamps are still valid include Belgium, France, Italy and San Marino.

 Austria

 Austrian stamps denominated in schillings were demonetized on 1 July 2002.

+Belgium

+Belgian stamps denominated in francs will be demonetized on 1 January 2028; presently, franc-denominated stamps are usable on some mail pieces, but not on parcels or registered mail.
+Stamps denominated in euros will be valid indefinitely.

 Finland

-Finnish stamps denominated in marks were demonetized at the end of 2011.
+Finnish stamps denominated in markkaa were demonetized at the end of 2011.

 France

-Most French Franc stamps are still valid for postage, within France, at a rate of 6.56 new French Francs = €1 for post-1960 stamps and at a multiplier rate of 100 for pre-1960 stamps.
-A few stamps have been demonetised.
+All French stamps issued since 1849 - including those denominated in old or new francs - are valid for postage, except the following issues: